pact-foundation/pact-jvm/pact-jvm-consumer-junit/README.md

 You can override the directory the pacts are written in a test by adding the `@PactFolder` annotation to the test class.

+## Forcing pact files to be overwritten (3.6.5+)

+By default, when the pact file is written, it will be merged with any existing pact file.
+To force the file to be overwritten, set the Java system property `pact.writer.overwrite` to `true`.

 # Publishing your pact files to a pact broker

 If you use Gradle, you can use the [pact Gradle plugin](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-gradle#publishing-pact-files-to-a-pact-broker) to publish your pact files.